digitallinguistics/API/README.md

 `error`             | a generic error code `error_description` | a more specific error message for help in debugging unsuccessful requests

+#### Paging
+By default, the DLx REST API will return all the results of a request in a single response.
+You can set the number of results to return in a response at one time by (the *page size*) by including a `x-dlx-max-item-count` header in the request, whose value is the number of results you want returned for each request (between 1 and 1000).

+If the request finds more items than the page size, a continuation token will be returned with the response in the `x-dlx-continuation` header, along with the first set of results.
+You can then send this continuation token with your next request (in the `x-dlx-continuation` header) to retrieve the next set of results.

 #### Response Headers & Status Codes
 The following status codes are used in responses from the REST API.
 Your application should be prepared to handle any of these response types.